ajs20021/jackportfolio/README.md

 ## My Approach
 ### Participants
-- I used an open source dataset on the experiences of 723 North Carolina teens from different schools around the state.
+- I used an open source dataset surverying the experiences of 723 North Carolina teens from different schools around the state.
-- They were 14 years old on average
+- They were 14.1 years old on average
 - 327 male teens and 396 female teens
 - 223 were non-white and 500 were white

 ### Variables and Questionnaires
 - Resistance to Peer Influence (RESPEER)
   -  This questionnaire assessed to what extent teens were resistant to peer influence.
 Higher scores indicate greater resistance (less prone) to peer influence (Steinberg & Monahan, 2007)
-  -  Cronbach's _a_ = 0.794 (acceptable reliability)
+  -  Cronbach's _a_ = 0.794 (good reliability)
   -  Factor Loadings = 0.337 - 0.677
   -  Example Question:
     -  A. Some people go along with their friends just to keep their friends happy.